damianhakert/damianhakert.github.io/source/_posts/2015-07-23-gitlab-7-dot-13-dot-1-released.markdown

   - Fix bug causing "Remove source-branch" option not to work for merge requests from the same project.

 fixes for EE:

   - Merge community edition changes for version 7.13.1
   - Fix: "Rebase before merge" doesn't work when source branch is in the same project

 and CI:

-  - Fix: User could steal specific runner
+  - Security Fix: If user was assigned to project as non-Master he could assign specific runners from that projects in their's own.
   - Fix: Don't send notifications for jobs with allow_failure set
   - Fix invalid link to doc.gitlab.com